tuwiendsg/EPICS/depic/README.md

 1. The eDaaS is now running.
 When receiving a request from a customer, the eDaaS calls the "DataAssetRequestHandler.java" (see in project.zip).
 It activate the [DataElasticityMonitor](https://github.com/tuwiendsg/EPICS/blob/aa2521dfc706861752b11cf48ee3563e63452a9b/depic/orchestrator/src/main/java/at/ac/tuwien/dsg/orchestrator/dataelasticitycontroller/DataElasticityMonitor.java)

-⋅⋅⋅According to the [Elastic Process](https://github.com/tuwiendsg/EPICS/blob/master/depic/examples/experiment1/case1/output/elastic_process.yml), DEPIC will check the list of the data column in the *listOfParameters*.
+  According to the [Elastic Process](https://github.com/tuwiendsg/EPICS/blob/master/depic/examples/experiment1/case1/output/elastic_process.yml), DEPIC will check the list of the data column in the *listOfParameters*.
 For example, the parameters belows are *longtitudeIndex, latitude and speedIndex*:
 ```yaml
 estimatedResult:
             conditionID: vehicleArc_c1